February 21, 2024

 Some people think a ground boarding operation can be fun.
 Rather than going through a tube to get to another tube, you actually get to be on the ramp where all the aircraft and activity is going on.
 You’ll get a chance to see all kinds of planes from the ground, different airline liveries (paint jobs), and see how busy it is to keep all of the flights coming and going with ground workers and services.

-Sea-Tac opened a new facility to help relieve the congestion, the Concourse D Annex.
+SEA opened a new facility to help relieve the congestion, the Concourse D Annex.
 It’s a two-story facility with six holdrooms, or waiting areas for gates.
 The building is made specifically for ground boarding operations and provides a more comfortable customer experience than other airports provide for shuttle bus operations.
 The two story building has skylights, bright open spaces, lots of seating, concessions, electric charging stations, free airport WiFi, restrooms, and even a children’s play area.
-If your ground boarding shuttle doesn’t end up at the D Annex, you might find yourself at one of our five other locations on Concourse A, B, D or at the South Satellite for international arrivals, which can be found on our interactive map.
+If your ground boarding shuttle doesn’t end up at the D Annex, you might find yourself at one of our five other locations on Concourse A, B, D or at the South Satellite for international arrivals, which can be found on our interactive map, just look for the ground boarding icon to see which gates are dedicated to ground boarding!

 The Port of Seattle is currently in the middle of review of a Sustainable Airport Master Plan which recommends 30 near-term projects including a new terminal with 19 gates by 2027.